nikiimisal/3-tier_Architecture_Related/3-tier-Arc_all_servaces_include.md

  >>( optional solution ) :<br>
- >>• This method may not be ideal, but I have shown you one possible way to accomplish it.
+ >>• This method may not be ideal, but I have shown you one possible way to accomplish it.<br>
-   • It might be unconventional, but I wanted to demonstrate that it can also be done this way
+   • It might be unconventional, but I wanted to demonstrate that it can also be done this way<br>
   >>  What should we do next , If that happens…?
-We need to connect to the newly App‑tier server, which we created using Auto Scaling and load balancing , which resides in the private subnet.
-For that, we will        need to use a key pair.
+We need to connect to the newly App‑tier server, which we created using Auto Scaling and load balancing ,<br>
+      which resides in the private subnet.
+For that, we will need to use a key pair.<br>
-    • Because the App Tier is in a private subnet behind the Auto Scaling Load Balancer, you'll need the key pair to log in.
+    • Because the App Tier is in a private subnet behind the Auto Scaling Load Balancer, you'll need the key pair to log in.<br>
-    • Use scp from your local machine( power shell ) to a public EC2 instance in a public subnet to upload the key pair there.
+    • Use scp from your local machine( power shell ) to a public EC2 instance in a public subnet to upload the key pair there.<br>
-    • If you need these steps in detail, refer to the “Reference VPC” folder where I’ve documented them all follow that.
+    • If you need these steps in detail, refer to the “Reference VPC” folder where I’ve documented them all follow that.<br>

- >>• In the App Tier’s private subnet security group :
+ >>• In the App Tier’s private subnet security group :<br>
-  • Temporarily add port 22 to allow SSH access.
+  • Temporarily add port 22 to allow SSH access.<br>
-  • After you're done, remove port 22 to restore security.
+  • After you're done, remove port 22 to restore security.<br>

->>• Once logged into the App Tier EC2 instance:
+>>• Once logged into the App Tier EC2 instance:<br>
   • Start and enable all necessary services (e.g., NGINX, PHP, etc.).

-9. • Now, create an AMI of the Web‑tier => because we need to launch an application server in the private subnet using this AMI.
+9. • Now, create an AMI of the Web‑tier => because we need to launch an application server in the private subnet using this AMI****<br>
    • just like we did for the App tier.
-For that, you can refer to the setup steps used for the App tier.
+For that, you can refer to the setup steps used for the App tier.<br>
-   • Now, pay a little more attention here: the server is in a private subnet, while the Load Balancer is in a public subnet.
+   • Now, pay a little more attention here: the server is in a private subnet, while the Load Balancer is in a public subnet.<br>
    • So Here When we creating the Auto Scaling group, you will have the option to create a new load balancer.
-Once selected, choose the option for an internate facing LB  and here select public subnet for             internate facing LB.
+Once selected, choose the option for an internate facing LB  and here select public subnet for  <br>           internate facing LB.<br>

    >>NOTE : Also, ensure that the required services are started and enabled.